spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ![maven](images/studio-conf-ansible.jpg)

-Tasks info from ansible playbook will show up on a console tab.
+Plays and tasks info from ansible playbook will show up on a console tab.

 ![maven](images/studio-run-ansible.jpg)